influentcoder/gh-888.github.io/about.markdown

 permalink: /about/
 ---

-## Backgound
+## Professional Summary

-I'm Guillaume, I'm a software engineer and started my career in 2009.
-I've mostly worked in the banking / finance industry, and proficient with C++, Python, Javascript and Java.
+I'm Guillaume, an experienced Software Engineer specializing in the banking and finance industry, with a strong background in C++, Python, Javascript, and Java.
+Known for technical expertise, innovative solutions, and a pragmatic approach to complex problems.

-My strenghts are:
-* My technical expertise, problem solving abilities.
-* The ability to deliver projects, understand my users' needs, and stakeholder expectations.
-* I'm not a dogmatic programmer - I like pragmatic approaches and solutions.
-* My ability to coach and mentor junior programmers.

 ## Contact Details